zachary-reyes/blockchain-developer-bootcamp-final-project/README.md

 - Optional but helpful: IDE or Text editor of choice (I prefer [VScode](https://code.visualstudio.com/download)!)

 ### Contracts
+- Spin up Ganache instance and import first account into metamask wallet
+- Switch to Ganache network
 - Run `npm install -g truffle@5.0.5` in project root.
 **Very important that this specific Truffle version is used**
 - Run `truffle migrate` and `truffle test` to deploy smart contracts and run local tests